Spacemap Go Help

 Two Spacemaps can be selected for each channel.
 Tap the orange ADD SPACEMAP button to add a second Spacemap.

 When two Spacemaps are added, use the percentage slider to change the percentage of the input signal sent to each Spacemap.
 The slider changes color depending on which Spacemap has the higher percentage, although both are routing audio unless the percentage is 0% for one of them.
-There are significant advantages to using two Spacemaps; using one Spacemap for lateral Speaker Nodes and another for overhead Speaker Nodes.
-Fading between the two Spacemaps pans the input vertically.
+For example, using two Spacemaps, one Spacemap for lateral Speaker Nodes and another for overhead Speaker Nodes, fading between the two Spacemaps pans the input vertically.
 See details on the Spacemaps page.

 Channel Matrix Values

-The second option for routing an Input Channel to Outputs is to enter Matrix values.
-From the Mix View, tap the channel name or the Channel View button.
-Use the channel navigator at the top to change input channels.
+The second option for routing an input to outputs is to enter cross-point Matrix levels.
+From the Mix View, tap the name of a channel or tap the Channel View button to open the Channel View.
+Use the arrows on either side of the channel name in the channel navigator to switch to the previous or next channel.
+Tap the channel name to open the channel selector pop-over and select another channel.
 Tap a matrix level to enter the output level for the channel.
 Swipe the Matrix row for additional outputs.

 Trajectories are automated motion paths for the Spacemap Panner.
 When a Spacemap is assigned, the CHOOSE TRAJECTORY button is added below the Spacemap.
 Tap it to display the Trajectory Library.
 Tap a Trajectory to add it to the Spacemap.

 From the Mix View, two controls are displayed below the Spacemap: one to play the Trajectory and another to reset the Trajectory.
-The Trajectory Name is displayed next to these controls.
-Tap the Trajectory Name to open the Trajectory Library and select another Trajectory.
+Tap the Trajectory Name next to these controls to open the Trajectory Library and select a different Trajectory or none.

 Each channel has the following controls:

-- Input Level Meter: A visual indication of the input level.
+- Input Level Meter: Visual indication of the input level.

 - Fader: Adjusts the audio level using a logarithmic slider.
 The nominal level (0 dB) is indicated by the grey line.

-Spread: The SPREAD button routes the input signal to all the loudspeakers in the Spacemap, regardless of location.
-The percentage value determines at what level the other loudspeakers receive signal.
-At 0%, no signal is sent to all of the loudspeakers.
-As Spread is increased, the surrounding nodes without signal will start receiving it proportionally.
-With 100%, all Speaker Nodes will have the same signal level.
+Spread: Regardless the Spacemap Panner position, the SPREAD function routes an input signal to all of the Speaker Nodes in a Spacemap.
+Tap the SPRD button to open the percentage slider.
+At 0%, no additional signal is sent to Speaker Nodes.
+As Spread is increased, the surrounding nodes without signal start receiving the input signal.
+When Spread is set to 100%, all the Speaker Nodes receive the input signal at 0 dB, no attenuation.

 Mute: When MUTE is selected, audio is no longer routed to outputs from the channel.